 SGM Herbert A. Friedman (Ret.) and Brigadier General Ioannis Paschalidis

 Note: this article was used with the authors permission as a reference source for the book: The Social Construction of Death - Interdisciplinary Perspectives, edited by Leen Van Brussel and Nico Carpentier, Palgrave Macmillan, 2014.
+Images from this article were used by Tim Reardon in his An Illustrated History of Nicosia Airfield at the Center of Visual Arts & Research sponsored by USAID.

 This article is just a bit different that our usual look at the psychological operations of a small war.
 Normally all the reference material is written by the victorious Colonial power and everything is told from the Government side.
 In this case, much of the material was forwarded by a Greek military officer who saw the National Organization of Cypriot Struggle (EOKA) as patriots fighting to unite